opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/checkout.com/Hosted-Fields/README.md

 ### In summary ###
-In summary: to import the [Postman Collection](mapping_configuration.json) this page will guide you through the following steps:
+In summary, to import the [Postman Collection](mapping_configuration.json), this page will guide you through the following steps:

 a) Create your checkout.com test account.